dougtebay/H/README.md

 # Next Steps

-* Organize logic from views into view objects
 * Add integration tests
-* Incorporate React
 * Use API to offer spelling suggestions for drug names
 * Add login through Google or Facebook
 * Use Action Mailer to verify email addresses